PetraOmrcen/GameAppPetra/README.md

 ## Getting started

 1. Use CocoaPods
-2. StoryBoard is remove from project
+2. StoryBoard is removed from project

 ## Dependencies